Quantitative phase and absorption contrast imaging: Numerical experiments

-In order to form an image, the object plane is discretized using $31\times 31$ pixels, with pixel size equal to half a wavelength, {\em i.e.,} $250$nm in both directions.
+In order to form an image, the imaging plane is discretized using $31\times 31$ pixels, with pixel size equal to half a wavelength in both directions., {\em i.e.} a square of size $\lambda_0/2 \times \lambda_0/2$.
 Although we consider a typical transmission setup, same results are obtained for reflection or for more complicated sources and receivers layouts.

-We consider absorbing and non-absorbing objects that change the phases of the waves that go through them.
-Since we image only with the scattered intensities, we form images of $t(x',y') -1$.
-Therefore, the absorbing objects have amplitudes close to one and phases close to $\pi$, i.e., $|\rho_i| \simeq 1$ and ${\rm arg}(\rho_i)\simeq \pi$, while the non-absorbing objects have amplitudes close to zero and phases close to $\pi/2$.
-For the non-absorbing objects we set $|\rho_i| \simeq 0.1$ and ${\rm arg}(\rho_i)\simeq \pi/2$.
-These objects are very hard to image, if only diffracted intensities are recorded, because the waves go through them changing only slightly.
+We consider absorbing and non-absorbing objects that change the phases of the waves that go through them. { We form images of $\rho(x',y')=t(x',y') -1$.
+The illumination by the direct wave may be absorbed by adding a column to the Fourier transform matrix $F$.
+In our numerical experiments, $\rho_k = e^{i\pi}$ if there is a strong absorbing object at pixel $k$, and $\rho_k = 0.1 \, e^{i\pi/2}$ if there is a non-absorbing object.} If only intensities are recorded, these non-absorbing objects are very hard to image because the waves that go through them change only slightly.

+In the first step of the algorithm, we seek to reconstruct the strong absorbing objects.
+As explained in section \ref{sec:algo}, we set ${\cal A}={\cal W}_{incoh}$, and solve